 Festivals in Italy

 Italy has a good mix of religious, cultural, musical, and agricultural festivals.
 Regardless of the type of celebration though, Italians go all out and the festivities can get absolutely nutty at times!
-People throwing fruit at each other, neighborhood gangs getting in turf (fist) fights, thousands crowding into streets while dressed like jesters – these are just a few tastes of how Italians celebrate.
+People throwing fruit at each other, neighbourhood gangs getting in turf (fist) fights, thousands crowding into streets while dressed like jesters – these are just a few tastes of how Italians celebrate.

 masked celebrators attending carnevale in venice italy